Code-Institute-Submissions/Travelwander/readme2.md

 #### Interactive Maps

-Use interactive maps to plan your itinerary, view travel routes, and discover nearby attractions.
+Use interactive maps to plan your itinerary, view travel routes.

 #### Future Enhancements